eead-csic-compbio/chloroplast_assembly_protocol/README.txt

 4. Notes about reference genome, reads orientation and insert size
 ==================================================================

-Assembling using a reference (reference.fna in examples in sections 2.1 and 2.2) allows the scripts to estimate (thru BWA mappings) mean insert sizes and orientations for each input sample.
+Assembling using a reference ('reference.fna' in examples in sections 2.1 and 2.2) allows the scripts to estimate (thru BWA mappings) mean insert sizes and orientations for each input sample.